davidde/notes/BASH.md

 * qpdf -decrypt InputFile OutputFile
 Remove protection/encryption from pdf files

+* passwd
+Change the password for the current user.
+To change the password of root:
+  - Login to root with either:
+  $ su -
+  $ sudo -i
+  - Change the password:
+  $ passwd
+  - Log back out using `exit`, `CTRL + D` or `su - username`.
+  - Test login using new password:
+  $ su -

 * rename -S .rar .cbr *.rar
 (**Mac version** of rename by Aristotle Pagaltzis; this is a newer implementation of